Quantum Tokens for Digital Signatures: Introduction

 How can we turn this into a public tokenized signature scheme?
-Suppose the adversary has one copy of $\ket{A}$ as before, but additionally can ask questions of the form: is $x$ in $A$?
+Suppose the adversary has one copy of $\ket{A}$ as before, but additionally can ask questions of the following form in superposition: is $x$ in $A$?
 Is $y$ in $A^\perp$?
 We use quantum query complexity techniques to prove that such an adversary still cannot efficiently find both a non-zero element of $A$ and of $A^\perp$ (see Section~\ref{sec:oracle-results}).
 These questions are sufficient to verify signatures.
 Therefore, the problem we face is the following: is there a way to obfuscate the membership for $A$ and $A^\perp$?
 The obfuscated program should allow the verifier to test whether an element is in the relevant subspace, but should not leak any additional information about $A$ and $A^\perp$.
 Aaronson and Christiano faced the same challenge and suggested an ad-hoc approach for obfuscating these subspaces.
-Unforunately, a variant of their scheme, known as the noise-free case, was broken in~\cite{Pena15Algebraic}.
+Unfortunately, a variant of their scheme, known as the noise-free case, was broken in~\cite{Pena15Algebraic}.
 This attack can be extended to the (main) noisy scheme, so that it is also broken; this observation was made by Paul Christiano, and is reported here in Section~\ref{sec:attack-noisy-scheme} for completeness.

-is to let an element in $A$ correspond to a signature for the bit $0$, and to let an element in the dual space $A^\perp$ correspond to a signature for the bit $1$.
-An adversary holding $\ket{A}$ can either measure it (in the standard basis) to get an element of $A$, or can measure $\ket{A}$ in a different (Hadamard) basis to get an element of $A^\perp$.
-Intuitively, however, such an adversary cannot do both, since measuring the state collapses it.

-and Christiano that proves the impossibility of cloning $\ket{A}$ is not strong enough to prove the impossibility of finding an element from $A$ and another from $A^\perp$.
-We fix this by strengthening their oracle result in Section~\ref{sec:oracle-results}.

-of the oracle in Aaronson and Christiano's quantum money scheme is now broken.
-A variant of their scheme, known as the noise-free case, was broken in~\cite{Pena15Algebraic}.
-This attack can be extended to the (main) noisy scheme, so that it is also broken; this observation was made by Paul Christiano, and is reported here in Section~\ref{sec:attack-noisy-scheme} for completeness.

-described earlier also holds for a private tokenized signature scheme, though some minor modifications are required.
-This gives us a private tokenized signature scheme whose only security assumption is a collision-resistant hash function secure against quantum adversaries, with all the analogous properties of the public tokenized signature scheme -- see Appendix~\ref{sec:MAC}.
+Interestingly, Christiano's attack is inherently quantum, and a classical attack was shown subsequently~\cite{PDF+19}.